 I paused.
 Not because I couldn’t answer, but because this question came earlier than I expected.

-Apple Directly Emits Only 0.38%, Where’s the Remaining 99.6% Hidden?
+Apple Directly Emits Only 0.38%—Where Is the Remaining 99.6% Hidden?

 Let me start with a number.

-Apple’s fiscal 2024 total carbon emissions were approximately 15.5 million tons CO₂ equivalent.
-Of this, Scope 1 (own facilities/vehicles) plus Scope 2 (purchased electricity) totaled less than 60,000 tons, representing only 0.38% of the total.
-The remaining 99.6%—that’s 15.2 million tons—is entirely hidden in places Apple “can’t see”: Foxconn assembly lines, TSMC fabs, Samsung display factories, cobalt mines in Congo.
+Apple’s total carbon emissions for fiscal year 2024 were approximately 15.5 million tons of CO₂ equivalent, of which Scope 1 (company facilities and vehicles) and Scope 2 (purchased electricity) combined totaled less than 60,000 tons, representing only 0.38% of the total.
+The remaining 99.6%—that is, 15.2 million tons—is entirely hidden in places Apple “cannot see”: Foxconn’s assembly lines, TSMC’s semiconductor fabs, Samsung’s display factories, cobalt mines in the Congo.

 What Exactly Is SB 253?
 Why Is It Important Now?